 In the middle of the park is its most recognisable feature, the fifty foot high Clock Tower.
-Unveiled on the 15th September 1896 and donated by the park’s founder Mayor Alderman J.G.
+Unveiled 15 September 1896 and donated by the park’s founder Mayor Alderman J.G.
 Blaker, it is made of steel, cast iron and finished in bronze.

 Today it remains as a main focal point of the park, offering a unique area to enjoy some food and drink from the nearby cafe.

 You can also Dedicate a Bench at this park.